yyuu/fabfile-redis/README.md

 * Fabric

-You may also need to install other dependencies to satisfy requirements of Kyoto Tycoon. (such like Tcl8.5)
+You may also need to install other dependencies to satisfy requirements of Redis. (such like Tcl8.5)

 ## Operations